itsmillertim3/perform2021/shift-left-sre-with-keptn-quality-gates-in-cd/content/01_Environment_Setup/index.md

  - **Gitea**

-    Instead of using a public repository like github for hosting our pipeline definitions and required files to build our application, we will be using a self hosted source control using the gitea project. https://gitea.io
+    Instead of using a public repository like GitHub for hosting our pipeline definitions and required files to build our application, we will be using a self hosted source control using the gitea project. https://gitea.io

  - **JMeter**